MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 so I'll show you the nitty gritty.

-If we remove all the common words from the set of all words, then it follows that we are left with only uncommon words.
+If we remove all the common words from the set of all words, then it follows that we are left with only the uncommon ones.
 An easy source for the set of all words is /usr/share/dict/words, which is just a pre-installed file with newline-separated words.
 I say easy because everyone already has a copy and because it's